RomanLut/hx-esp32-cam-fpv/README.md

 Secondly, esp32 is not capable of video encoding, which means that video stream is sent as a sequence of JPEG images, wasting bitrate which could be used to represent more details otherwise.

-Image looks Ok on 7” screen, but not more.

-Let’s say honest: we expect at least HD resolution from the digital fpv system.
-All in all, **esp32-cam-fpv** competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.
-It looses even against best analog system.
+Due to low resolution, **esp32-cam-fpv** competes with cheap analog 5.8 AIO camera, not with other digital fpv systems.

 Compared to analog AIO camera, **hx-esp32-cam-fpv** offers for the same price:
  - air unit and ground station video recording